What is 0.70125 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 70125 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 70125 are: 1 3 5 11 15 17 25 33 51 55 75 85 125 165 187 255 275 375 425 561 825 935 1275 1375 2125 2805 4125 4675 6375 14025 23375 70125